Qualcomm-Samsung axis brings 5G to the masses as Huawei struggles

 Chips from Mediatek can only handle sub-6 bands, reducing the cost and complexity of the chips and phone designs.

-But it means the phones cannot take full advantage of networks from U.S. carriers such as Verizon Communications Inc and AT&T Inc that use millimeter wave technology.
+But it means the phones cannot take full advantage of networks from US carriers such as Verizon Communications Inc and AT&T Inc that use millimetre wave technology.